lindattt/ainfo-project/source/host.rst

 	  rules:
 	    - if: $CI_COMMIT_REF_NAME == $CI_DEFAULT_BRANCH

-As in the GitHub example above, the important line is the one that contains the ``sphinx-build`` instruction.
+As in the GitHub example above, the important lines are those that contain the ``sphinx-build`` instruction, i.e. line 7 and 15 in the above example.
 Make sure that the directory where you keep all your plain-text files is called ``source`` or change the path accordingly.
 Notice that now the output directory is called ``public`` instead of ``build``, but that doesn't matter: this directory **will not** be part of your repository anyway; it's a directory created and used internally by GitLab to deploy the website and you don't need to have access to it.

 The deployment of the website will start automatically once you add and push this file to your repository.